 One of the most common causes of potholes is something that the UK does best: bad weather.
-Last year was a particularly bad year with the wild weather from the Beast from the East not helping the state of UK roads.
 When it rains water seeps into cracks in the road which freeze and then expand.
-This water then melts and evaporates leaving a gap in the road surface.
+The water then melts and evaporates leaving a gap in the road surface.
 As a result, when cars drive over the weakened surface of the road, a pothole occurs.
 This is why you see more potholes in the Winter months due to the bad weather.

-According to the Department for Transport, traffic on UK roads has increased by over 15% in the last 20 years.
+According to the Department for Transport, traffic on UK roads increased by 2% from 2018 to 2019.
 This has resulted in the classic concept of the “rush hour” being stretched as drivers face longer waiting times on congested roads.
-Research has shown that in 2017, UK drivers spent, on average, longer than a day stuck in rush hour traffic – a further increase from the previous year.
-This has put a strain on Britain’s roads and has resulted in the World Economic Forum listing Britain as 27th in the world for road quality – behind countries such as Chile and Oman!
+This has put a strain on Britain’s roads and has resulted in the World Economic Forum listing Britain as 37th in the world for road quality – behind countries such as Chile and Oman!

 How bad is the pothole problem?

-With 4,000 breakdowns in the second quarter of 2018 being attributed to potholes, it is definitely a problem that affects a lot of drivers.
-The Chair of the Transport Select Committee, Lilian Greenwood, highlighted the “cost to motorists [of] damage to road vehicles” as a consequence of the pothole issue.
-But, what has been done to fix the problem?
+With more than 2,000 breakdowns in the last quarter of 2019 being attributed to potholes, it is definitely a problem that affects a lot of drivers.
+The cost to motorists of damage to road vehicles is a major problem with the pothole issue.
+But what has been done to fix the problem?

 The Transport Select Committee have announced an inquiry into the funding and maintenance of roads in England to try to fix the problem.
 The Department for Transport has also stressed the £296 million it has made available through the Pothole Action Fund to fix the problem – but will that fill the gap?